 Green Central Asia – Conference in Berlin with 5+1 Foreign Ministers from Central Asia took place in Berlin on January 28, 2020.
 It was a speccial occation to find all five foreign ministers from Central Asia in one place, plus the deputy FM from Kabul, Afghanistan!
 They all have great hopes for cooperation to tackle pressing issues related to climate, dessertification and climate change.
 Water is extremely scarce in most parts of Central Asia.
-Technologies from Germany, especially for water management, may offer new ways.
+Technologies from other countries such as Germany, especially for water management, may offer new ways.
 Green – meaning not only environmentally friendly, but also sustainable and stable.

 Central Asia has a vast potential for renewable energy from wind and sun.
 At the same time, it is obvious that the region will need much more energy very soon.
 The region is on the brink of a lively economic development.
 Several options are still open.
 But low carbon growth should be in the interest of all.

 There are good chances that the newly signed contract will be a win for all sides.
 Central Asians can get a lot of support for a good and low carbon growth for the development in Central Asia.
 For Europe and especially Germany the contract will provide great opportunities to invest in the region, in new technologies, at a time when there is not many business opportunities in Europe.

 It will still be a huge challenge to set up a solid basis for growth, and to remain independent, and to convince people of a lifestyle that does not copy the mistakes of Western countries.